Zaozersky/zaozersky/README.md

 - 👋 Hi, I’m Julian
 - 👀 I’m interested in math and programming
-- 🌱 I’m currently learning ML and swift
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on develop kid education games and useful mobile applications using AI
 - 📫 How to reach me:
 - Skype: j.zaozersky